How to Choose a CMMC Consultant

 When interviewing potential MSP partners, consider asking these questions to ensure your organization is receiving the best quality service:

-- Is your organization currently, or working towards, a Cyber AB Registered Provider Organization (RPO) certification?
+Is your organization currently, or working towards, a Cyber AB RPO certification?

 - The RPO certification shows the MSP’s expertise and commitment to upholding CMMC requirements and best practices.
 It's a clear indication of a committed consultant.